LukeShortCloud/rootpages/README.md

 # Root Pages

 Root Pages is a collection of quick and easy-to-reference tutorials, examples, and guides primarily for Linux and other UNIX-like systems.
 The main goal of this project is to provide a more general purpose alternative to the "info" documents for System Adminstrators and Engineers.
+Each page is a full guide to each topic making it easy to navigate and search for content.

 ## Usage